Flamenco Beach

 Flamenco Beach is a public beach on an open bay connected to the North Atlantic Ocean in northwestern Culebra, an island-municipality of Puerto Rico, part of the Spanish Virgin Islands in the Leeward Islands of the Lesser Antilles in the West Indies of the Caribbean.
-Situated in front of Flamenco Lagoon and stretching for about 1 mi around the reef-sheltered, horseshoe-shaped Flamenco Bay, the beach is known for its shallow turquoise waters and white sand, as well as its species-rich swimming areas and diving sites.
+Situated in front of Flamenco Lagoon and stretching for about 1 mi around the reef-sheltered, horseshoe-shaped Flamenco Bay, the beach is known for its shallow, calm turquoise waters and white sand, as well as its species-rich swimming areas and diving sites.
 Accessible by plane or boat from Puerto Rico, it is a popular destination for domestic and foreign visitors, ranking 3rd best beach in the world with a TripAdvisor Travelers' Choice Award in 2013, and regaining its Blue Flag Beach international distinction in 2016.

 Geography

 Flamenco Beach is located on the northwestern shore of Culebra in the archipelago of Puerto Rico.
 The beach lies on a mile-wide, horseshoe strip of coast, which comprises a bay called Bahía Flamenco (Flamenco Bay).
 Behind the beach lies a lagoon called Laguna del Flamenco (Flamenco Lagoon).
 The beach is named for the numerous Caribbean flamingos (Phoenicopterus ruber) that were once prevalent in the lagoon.

 The beach is bordered by the Culebra National Wildlife Refuge, which is of itself one of the oldest wildlife preserves in the United States.
 Off the coast of Flamenco, approximately a quarter mile, is a reef where the surf breaks.
 Characteristic of Flamenco is the beach's white sand and shallow clear waters.